 The only way to prevent a reaction is to avoid peanuts and peanut products altogether.
 But peanuts are common, and despite your best efforts, you're likely to come into contact with peanuts at some point.

 For a severe allergic reaction, you may need an emergency injection of epinephrine and to visit the emergency room.
 Many people with allergies carry an epinephrine autoinjector (EpiPen, Auvi-Q, Twinject).
 This device is a syringe and concealed needle that injects a single dose of medication when pressed against your thigh.

 If your doctor has prescribed an epinephrine autoinjector:

 - Carry it with you at all times.
-It may be a good idea to keep an extra autoinjector in your car or in your desk at work as well.
+It may be a good idea to keep an extra autoinjector in your car and in your desk at work.